pento/automatic-updater/readme.txt

 = 0.8.1 =
 * FIXED: Some unnecessary characters appearing in Admin when SVN isn't being used
+* FIXED: Sanity checking of normal updates marked for SVN updates

 = 0.8 =
 * ADDED: SVN support for plugins and themes